London, British Library, MS Add. 49598

 • Commentary (English) by Prescott, Andrew

-• Full-size color reproduction of the entire original document, Benedictional of St. Aethelwold: the facsimile attempts to replicate the look-and-feel and physical features of the original document; pages are trimmed according to the original format; the binding might not be consistent with the current document binding.
+• Full-size color reproduction of the entire original document, Benedictional of Saint Aethelwold: the facsimile attempts to replicate the look-and-feel and physical features of the original document; pages are trimmed according to the original format; the binding might not be consistent with the current document binding.

 Our Price